Neptune Society

-The Neptune Society, Inc. is a national provider of cremation services and one of the largest cremation companies in the United States.
-Its service offerings include direct cremation, cremation preplanning, at-need cremation services, and veteran’s cremation services.
-Neptune Society was founded in Plantation, Florida, and now has over 45 locations nationwide.
-It is primarily known for its two nationally recognized final resting places: the Neptune Society Columbarium in San Francisco, California, and the Neptune Memorial Reef near Key Biscayne, Florida.
+The Neptune Society, Inc. is an American funeral home-based institution that provides cremation services.
+It was founded in Plantation, Florida.

 History

 The Neptune Society was established in 1973 and was incorporated in 1985.
-The company has assisted families with cremation planning for over 40 years.

-In 1999, the Neptune Society announced its completion of equity financing of $7 million with Standard Securities Capital Corp. in Toronto and appointed Marco Markin as president and chief executive.
+In 1999, the Neptune Society announced its completion of equity financing of $7 million with Standard Securities Capital Corp. in Toronto, Ontario and appointed Marco Markin as president and chief executive.
 In 2000, the company announced it had acquired the Cremation Society of Iowa and registered with the Securities and Exchange Commission to be listed on the Nasdaq Stock Exchange.
 In 2003, it was reported that an $11.5 million deal proposed by the firm of Walt Disney’s great-nephew to buy Neptune Society was called off.

 In June 2011, Service Corporation International announced it had purchased control by buying a 70 percent share of the company.
-It that time, the company's annual revenues were more than $55 million and it had more than $125 million in future revenue on its books.
+At that time, the company's annual revenues were more than $55 million and it had more than $125 million in future revenue on its books.

 Neptune Memorial Reef

-The Neptune Memorial Reef is an underwater memorial 3.25 mi off the coast of Key Biscayne, Florida, where families can have the cremated ashes of their loved ones interred.
+The Neptune Memorial Reef is an underwater memorial 3.25 mi off the coast of Key Biscayne, Florida, where cremated ashes can be interred.
 Neptune's burial at sea involves mixing cremated remains into concrete for a sturdy and secure final resting place.
-Spanning 16 acres, the memorial is one of the largest man-made reefs in the world.
-The US Environmental Protection Agency and a number of other national organizations approved construction on the reef according to predetermined guidelines and regulations.
-The reef is a popular destination for divers, tourists, and families depositing or visiting their family members' cremains.